nattguld/desktop-notifications/README.md

 ## About
 A simple desktop notification manager that displays a notification in the left bottom corner of the screen.
 Once the ok button is pressed or the notification timed out it will be removed from the screen.
 The notification shows partly transparent as long as there's no focus of the user.
+There is no built-in themes, the notification will fallback to the UI layout of your application.

 ![Alt text](https://i.imgur.com/Gtw2s5m.png "")